mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial2/README.md

 **CSS**, *Cascading Style Sheets*, is a presentation language created to style the appearance of content—using, for example, fonts or colors.
 </br>

+*Below are web basics.
+Feel free to skip to Case Study*

 ##### Three Common *HTML* terms: